School-record 6 TDs for Burrow, No. 4 LSU routs Vandy 66-38

 Burrow had a game for the record books.

-He became both the first LSU quarterback to throw for 350 yards or more in three straight games, and his 357 yards passing by halftime also was the most in school history.
-Burrow opened the game hitting 13 of his first 14 for 244 yards before his second incompletion at 9:19 in the second quarter.
-He finished 25 of 34 before leaving the game early in the fourth quarter.
+He became both the first LSU quarterback to throw for 350 yards or more in three straight games.
+His 357 yards passing by halftime also was the most in school history.

+Burrow hit 13 of his first 14 passes for 244 yards before throwing his second incompletion at 9:19 in the second quarter.
+He finished 25 of 34 and left the game early in the fourth quarter.

+“It’s good,” Orgeron said.
+“I think that there’s more to come.
+I really do.
+I think Joe is a fantastic player.
+He has a fantastic coach in (offensive coordinator) Steve Ensminger.
+We have a great plan, and as long as we protect the quarterback we’re going to make big plays here at LSU.”

 And Burrow kept throwing to Chase.
 The sophomore caught TDs of 64, 25 and 51 yards in the first quarter and adding a 16-yarder in the third.
 He finished with 10 receptions for 229 yards, most by an LSU receiver since Odell Beckham Jr . had 204 against Furman in 2013.

+“I’m just happy I played today,” Chase said after not playing against Northwestern State last week in a coach’s decision.

-Vanderbilt had never played two of the nation’s top five teams within the first three weeks before in program history.
+Vanderbilt had never before played two of the nation’s top five teams within the first three weeks of a season.
 At least the Commodores scored on their first drive, which they didn’t manage in an opening loss to No. 3 Georgia or a loss at Purdue.
-They scored their most points yet this season but turned it over twice.
+They scored their most points yet this season but had two turnovers.

+“We were playing with house money, man,” Vanderbilt coach Derek Mason said.
+“We had a chance to really take some chances, try to force some things to happen.
+Those things didn’t necessarily go our way.
+But what I can tell you is the early part of the season, man, has been a difficult stretch.”

 THE TAKEAWAY

-LSU: The Tigers came in second in the SEC defending the run, giving up just 80.3 yards a game.
-They gave up a 41-yarder to Ke’Shawn Vaughn on Vandy’s first offensive play, and he broke loose for a 52-yard TD run in the third quarter — the longest run this season for the SEC’s top returning rusher.
+LSU: The Tigers entered the day second in the SEC defending the run, giving up just 80.3 yards a game.
+They gave up a 41-yarder to Ke’Shawn Vaughn on Vandy’s first offensive play.
+Vaughn also broke loose for a 52-yard TD run in the third quarter — the longest run this season for the SEC’s top returning rusher.
 Vaughn finished with 20 carries for 130 yards.

-Vanderbilt: The Commodores came in as the only FBS team without a sack this season, and the closest they came to hitting Burrow early was on a roughing the passer penalty in the first quarter.
-Then Jaylen Mahoney sacked the LSU quarterback early in the second quarter a play after Burrow had plenty of time to roll to his right before finding Stephen Sullivan on a 30-yard completion.
+Vanderbilt: The Commodores came in as the only Football Bowl Subdivision team without a sack this season, and the closest they came to hitting Burrow early was on a roughing-the-passer penalty in the first quarter.
+Then Jaylen Mahoney sacked the LSU quarterback early in the second quarter, a play after Burrow had plenty of time to roll to his right before finding Stephen Sullivan on a 30-yard completion.
 Kenny Hebert also got a sack, and Elijah McAlister recovered an Edwards-Helaire fumble for a touchdown in the final minute of the first half.

 UP NEXT